Bran Isn’t Just Waste — How It Can Boost Your Gut, Energy, and Weight

 For the dough, you will need 400 grams of flour, 250 ml of water, 2 tablespoons of bran, and 1 teaspoon of salt.

-For the filling, take three radishes, a carrot, half a bunch of dill, and pepper and salt to taste.
+For the filling, use three radishes, one carrot, half a bunch of dill, and salt and pepper to taste.

 To prepare the dough: mix the bran with sifted flour and salt in cold water.
-This is convenient to do with a mixer.
-You can also knead the dough by hand until it reaches an elastic state.
-Place the dough in a bowl greased with vegetable oil, cover with plastic wrap, and refrigerate for a few hours to make it easier to roll out later.
+A mixer makes this easy, but you can knead by hand until the dough becomes elastic.
+Place the dough in a bowl greased with vegetable oil, cover with plastic wrap, and refrigerate for a few hours to make rolling easier.

-For the filling, clean and finely grate the radish and carrot, add chopped dill, and season with salt and pepper.
-Drain the excess juice from the vegetables into a separate container; it will be useful for the sauce.
+For the filling, peel and finely grate the radish and carrot, add chopped dill, and season with salt and pepper.
+Drain excess juice from the vegetables into a separate container; save it for the sauce.

-Roll out the dough, cut out circles, and place the vegetable filling in the center.
-Seal the dumplings and place them on a floured board, then freeze for an hour (this prevents them from falling apart in boiling water).
-Cook the dumplings in salted boiling water, reduce the heat, and boil for about five minutes after they float to the surface.
+Roll out the dough, cut circles, and place the filling in the center.
+Seal the dumplings, place them on a floured board, and freeze for an hour (this helps them hold together when boiling).
+Cook the dumplings in salted boiling water, reduce the heat, and simmer for about five minutes after they float to the surface.

-For the sauce, mix the vegetable juice with 3 tablespoons of yogurt or sour cream.
-Season with salt, pepper, and add herbs, along with 1 teaspoon each of mustard and lemon juice.
+For the sauce, mix the reserved vegetable juice with 3 tablespoons of yogurt or sour cream.
+Season with salt and pepper, add herbs, and stir in 1 teaspoon each of mustard and lemon juice.

 Cabbage Pie with Chicken and Bran